chiayolin/chiayolin.github.io/lowlands/README.md

 # Lowlands

-Lowlands is a minimalist [Pelican][1] theme created for [chiayolin.org][2] that is still under development.
+Lowlands is a minimalist [Pelican][1] theme created for [chiayolin.org][2] and it is still being developed.

 ## Why the name “Lowlands”?